medplum/medplum/packages/docs/docs/react/use-subscription.md

 # `useSubscription` Hook

-`useSubscription` creates an in-memory `Subscription` resource with the given criteria on the Medplum server and calls the given callback when an event notification is triggered by a resource interaction over a WebSocket connection.
+`useSubscription` creates an in-memory `Subscription` resource on the Medplum server with the given criteria and calls the given callback when an event notification is triggered.

 Subscriptions created with this hook are lightweight, share a single WebSocket connection per instance of `MedplumClient`, and are automatically untracked and cleaned up when the containing component is no longer mounted.